torcolvin/couchbase-lite-wiki/JSON-Query-Schema.md

 **NOTE:** Array and dictionary literals ignore any values that evaluate to `MISSING` (similar to JavaScript's `undefined`.)
 So in the dictionary example above, if the document had no `age` property, the resulting dictionary would have only a `name` key.

-**STATUS:** (10/2018) Array and dictionary literals will appear in the next major release after 2.1.

 ### Properties

 Properties are references to document properties.
 The property operation name is `"."`; its operands are a path from the document root to the property being named.